 The Tradition: Everyone loves a good street fair.
 I guess.
 Street fairs are plentiful in New York in the summer, and all of them end up looking the same to me: sausage vendor, grilled corn, witty t-shirts... rinse, repeat.
 Sure there are exceptions, and seeing some of the different vendors can be exciting.
 If you are so inclined, the Great July 4th Festival is happening from 11am to 6pm this year, on Water Street from Fulton to Broad Street.
 I'm sure you could easily spend a nice day wandering around there and relaxing in Battery Park.

 The Alternative: But if you really want to have some fun, I'm betting that the Iron Horse's Annual Pig Roast BBQ Block Party will be pretty awesome.
 I'll be honest: I've never attended this party myself, but I've heard good things and always had a great time at the Iron Horse.
 They're closing down Cliff Street (also way downtown in the Financial District), setting up picnic tables and dancing, and raising money for The Wounded Warrior Project.
 Sounds like an honorable way to celebrating your independence from the Mother Country.

 3. Spend Your Evening

 The Tradition: The Fourth of July fireworks in New York can be kind of epic.
-This year, Macy's returns to the Hudson River (much to the chagrin of the millions of Brooklyn and Queens residents) for more incendiary fun.
+This year, Macy's returns to the East River (much to the delight of the millions of Brooklyn and Queens residents) for more incendiary fun.
 I always imagine the island of Manhattan kind of tipping to one side as its occupants crowd to one side for a glimpse of the fireworks.